 What is Crop Rotation?

-Planting two or more crops sequentially on the same plot of land to improve soil health, optimize nutrients, and combat pest and weed pressure is known as crop rotation.
-In crop rotation, the succeeding and previous crops are of different genus, species, subspecies or varieties.
+Planting two or more crops sequentially on the same piece of land to enhance soil health, optimize nutrients, and combat pest and weed pressure is known as crop rotation.
+In crop rotation, the succeeding and previous crops are of different genus, species, subspecies, or varieties.

-Crop rotation helps to achieve better soil quality and its physical, chemical and biological properties by adding organic matter to it.
+Crop rotation helps achieve better soil quality and its physical, chemical, and biological properties by adding organic matter.
 This method helps to keep the soil free from pests and diseases, improving crop health and fertility.
 Farmers achieve higher yields without adding extra expenditure by making the best use of labour power and capital throughout the year.

 What are the Principles of Crop Rotation?

-• After non-leguminous crops, one should grow leguminous crops.
+- After non-leguminous crops, leguminous crops should be grown and vice versa.
 Legumes help fix the atmospheric nitrogen and add more organic matter to the soil.

 What are the Benefits of Crop Rotation?